ParthLa/ParthLa.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Graduated from IIT Bombay with BTech and Honors in Computer Science and Minors in Machine Intelligence and Data Science.
+Graduated from IIT Bombay with BTech and Honors in Computer Science and Minors in Machine Intelligence and Data Science